brand icon Jul29

 This is especially true with running clothes.
 If the weather aligns, I’ll wear a tank under a long sleeved shirt so the long sleeved shirt doesn’t get as a sweaty and I can wear it the next day.
 (This really only works in non-humid places!)

 I have no shame wearing a dress multiple times on a trip.
 I just swap out the shoes, wear a different jacket and call it good.
-The right dress can be worn with white sneakers (or something similar) during the day and then transition into evening happy hour or dinner at night with heels.
+The right dress can be worn with sneakers and then transition into evening happy hour or dinner at night with heels.

 Also, I always wear a pair of sneakers and jeans on the plane since those would take more space in my carry-on than leggings and/or sandals or flip flops.
 My trip impacts which sneakers I wear.
 It may be my Vejas, New Balance 327s, or my running shoes.